top of page

 Acceptance in Charleston

-In general, the city of Charleston tends to be more progressive and accepting.
+In general, the queens here have found the city of Charleston to be more progressive and accepting.
 The drag scene extends to the College of Charleston, which boasts a stellar drag pageant every academic year.

 “Here in Charleston, we don't really have much of a negative group coming for our shows or anything,” said Shesha Mansion.